jbunds801/Bootstrap-Project/Bootstrap_Project/README.txt

 different way other than d-flex justify-content-...

 I was able to just paste and copy some stuff from the lessons too, like I did for the nav bar and then I just made some adjustments to it, as well as the form.
-I did mess around with the default settings on all of the containers for stuff like padding and margins and font sizes.
+I also wanted to make the text for the nav bar bigger on bigger screens, and I did mess around with the default settings on some of the other containers for stuff like padding and margins and font sizes.
 Some things I got from W3Schools too, and the buttons I just copied from the Bootstrap website, since those are pretty simple.
 A lot of things on the Bootstrap website didn't make sense to me.

 The AI helped me with things like getting images centered but it again still didn't provide very good solutions to some problems I had, maybe I'm just not specific enough in what I am asking for.
 I tried to have it help me find a way to have the header stretch beyond it's actual size on larger screens but it didn't work.
-I had to just go into photoshop and make it bigger myself, I made it to 2200px width which should covers almost all of the screen on my desktop.
+I had to just go into photoshop and make it bigger myself, I made it to 2200px width which covers almost all of the screen on my desktop.
 I was able to do searches online for more specific things, like white text on the nav bar and even how to change the shape of the circle, but I liked the default shape of the circle anyways!
+I did have to reference a couple different places to come up with a good solution for the responsiveness of the circle, it wasn't keeping it's shape at first.

 I wasn't able to find anything about changing the font style using just Bootstrap and no CSS, so I figured that is for a later lesson or a project where we will be implementing all the things!